 They can also include punitive damages, too.
 These damages are meant to punish the prison guard or facility for their wrongdoing.

 To recover monetary damages, though, inmates need to overcome the qualified immunity defense.
 This defense protects government officials from lawsuits over their conduct while they are on the job.

 4. How can a jail abuse lawyer help?

-A jail abuse lawyer can help by gathering evidence of the abuse and advocating on the victim’s behalf.
+A jail abuse attorney can help by gathering evidence of the abuse and advocating on the victim’s behalf.

 Finding evidence of an abusive prison environment is not easy.
-The prison is in control of everything that happens inside of its walls.
+The Department of Corrections is in control of everything that happens inside of its walls.
 Collecting evidence is difficult and sometimes even risky.
 Prison officials raise as many obstacles as they can to cover damning evidence.

 Even after enough evidence has been gathered to support a lawsuit, filing it is difficult, too.
 Civil rights lawsuits face numerous procedural obstacles.
 This is especially true for lawsuits that demand monetary damages.
 That compensation would come from the government.
 Because the lawsuit would recover taxpayer money, barriers are raised to make it more difficult to win.

 A prison abuse lawyer can help abused inmates by handling these problems for them.

 Have you, a family member, or a loved one been hurt in state prison or county jail?
 Contact our personal injury attorneys for a free case evaluation today.

 - See generally, ACLU, “Annual Report on Conditions Inside Men’s Central Jail,” (May 6, 2010).